-Given that Croatia's Dropdown content idyllic Adriatic coast offers over 200km of azure waters speckled with more than 1000 islands, it'll come as no surprise that it's one of Europe’s most popular sailing destinations.
+Given that Croatia's idyllic Adriatic coast offers over 200km of azure waters speckled with more than 1000 islands, it'll come as no surprise that it's one of Europe’s most popular sailing destinations.

 As for which islands to focus on, here's a run-down of what to expect from some of the country's finest during your Croatia sailing holidays.
-You might also want to dive into our overivew of
+You might also want to dive into our overview of top Croatian island getaways.

-Hvar’s food scene is outstanding, from the fresh seafood and exquisite cheeses, to pasta dishes that give Italy a run for its money.
+Hvar’s food scene is outstanding, from fresh seafood and exquisite cheeses to pasta dishes that give Italy a run for its money.
 Into food?
-Find out more about
+Find out more about eating and drinking in Croatia, and discover Croatia's top foodie experiences.

 While Hvar is the perfect sailing stop-off for foodie couples, the island is also great for families, with safe bays to swim in, and affordable accommodation options alongside all the luxury villas.